 Galloway, Lincoln

 K. Morgan Edwards Professor of Homiletics

-Coordinator of the Mentoring D.Min.
-Program

 BEd, University of West Indies; MDiv, Candler School of Theology; PhD, Emory University

 Dr. Galloway, a native of Montserrat, teaches and researches in the areas of Homiletics and New Testament studies.
 An active elder in The United Methodist Church, his interests blend pastoral concerns with sociorhetorical approaches to biblical texts and critical engagement of liberative theologies for exegetical and homiletical tasks.